 Corbin Phelps, a first-year biochemistry major from Vancouver, WA, chose to learn about the history of Berber Jews in Morocco.
 This community, which long predated both the Islamic conquest of the area and the influx of Sephardic Jews after 1492, mostly departed for Israel in the second half of the twentieth century under the rising pressures of Zionism and Moroccan nationalism.
 But both those who left and those Berber Muslims who remain, his project shows, remember past Jewish-Muslim relations with a degree of nostalgia.

 Marissa Rackner’s interest in Sephardic and Ladino-language history came from having grown up in a Sephardic Jewish family.
 A first-year food systems and nutrition major from West Seattle, she focused her project on the history of the Sephardic community of Rhodes, her family’s origin point.
 Her website includes not only historical information but also family photos and a family recipe for pastelikos, a savory stuffed pastry.
 “This project allowed me to learn more about the history of my religion and the culture of my ancestors,” she said.
+(Note: Because of a permissions issue, this project currently requires visitors to log into a UW Google account to view it.
+It isn’t visible to the general public.)

 View all Jewish Cultural History student projects online here.